helenamin/Climate-Analysis/README.md

 ## Bonus: Other Recommended Analyses

+### Temperature Analysis I
+* Hawaii is reputed to enjoy mild weather all year.
+In this exercise we are trying to test if there is a meaningful difference between the temperature in June and December in Hawaii.
+I ran unpaired ttest to check if there is any significant the difference is significant or not.
+Null hypothesis says that there is no difference between Average Temperatures in June and Dec in Hawaii but the p-value is tremendously less than 5% which means we can reject the null hypthesis.
+Therefore Temperatures in June and Dec in Hawaii are statistically significant.

 ### Temperature Analysis II

 * The starter notebook contains a function called `calc_temps` that will accept a start date and end date in the format `%Y-%m-%d`.
 The function will return the minimum, average, and maximum temperatures for that range of dates.